Is It Legal for My Company to Withhold Notice Period Pay During a Crisis?

 Review Your Employment Contract:

-Check your employment contract to understand the terms regarding notice period, termination, and any conditions related to payment.
+Check your employment contract to understand the terms regarding the notice period, termination, and any conditions related to payment.

 Seek Legal Advice:

-If you are unsure about the legality of the situation, consider consulting with a labor law attorney or employment lawyer who can provide advice based on the specifics of your case
+If you are unsure about the legality of the situation, consider consulting with a labor law attorney or employment lawyer who can provide advice based on the specifics of your case.

 Communicate with Your Employer: